manyagupta-21/FilingIQ/README.md

-# 📂 FilingIQ — Banking Document Intelligence
+# 📂 FilingIQ: Banking Document Intelligence

 > A Retrieval-Augmented Generation (RAG) system for grounded Q&A over real annual regulatory filings of major US banks.
 Answers are sourced directly from the documents and not hallucinated.